MonishV0017/secure-vault/README.md

 - **Python 3.11+:** Must be installed from **[python.org](https://www.python.org/downloads/)**.
 The Microsoft Store version will cause build errors.
 During installation, make sure to check **"Add python.exe to PATH"**.
 - **Git:** Must be installed on your system.

-### 2. Clone the Repository in a directory, ex: C:/ or D:/ (best to use Vs Code IDE)
+### 2. Clone the Repository in a directory, ex: C:/ or D:/ (Preferred to use Vs Code IDE)

     git clone https://github.com/MonishV0017/secure-vault.git
     cd secure-vault